-RECOMMENDED IKAWA PROFILES
+RECOMMENDED IKAWA PROFILE

-There are two Ikawa profiles that we recommend.
-One that was developed especially for high latitude coffees by Muki during her time at the Capricornio lab, and another one adapted from Ikawa's Pulped natural Brazil profile that we've been using in the meantime which yields good results too: solid nutty body and great sweetness in the Signatures - all kinds of wonderful in the microlots and boutique lots.
+We use a profile adapted from Ikawa's Pulped natural Brazil profile that we've been using in the meantime which yields good results too: solid nutty body and great sweetness in the Signatures - all kinds of wonderful in the microlots and boutique lots.

 You may use these images freely to promote Capricornio and their partner estates among your customers.